nv-gha-runners/docs/docs/apps/copy-pr-bot/faqs.md

 A successful `/ok to test` comment will receive a 👍 reaction from `copy-pr-bot`.

+## How can I obtain pull request information from the `on: push` workflow?

+The [nv-gha-runners/get-pr-info](https://github.com/nv-gha-runners/get-pr-info) shared action can be used to obtain additional pull request information (e.g. the base branch) from an `on: push` triggered workflow.

 ## The application isn't working correctly.
 How can I troubleshoot?

 Here are a few things to check if the application isn't working as expected: